Imagine the Following Scenario…

 The physician did what (s)he was technically supposed to do, which was to address the main complaint of the appointment, but the physician and staff ultimately neglected the patient.
 Unfortunately, poor communication and assumptions resulted in a sick 72-year-old, possible strep throat exposure to a new infant, loss of revenue, and a patient that may never return.

-How could our story have resulted in different outcome?
-Proper written protocols must be established and written down.
+How could our story have resulted in a different outcome?
+Properly written protocols must be established and written down.

 - Who does what and when?

-- What items are left out for the physician?
+- What times are left out for the physician?